Steel Authority of India Limited: Holding Company

-The Ministry formulated a policy statement to revamp industry management, presented to Parliament on 2 December 1972.
+The Ministry formulated a policy statement to revamp industry management, which was presented to Parliament on 2 December 1972.
 This initiative proposed creating a holding company to oversee both inputs and outputs.
-Thus, The Steel Authority of India Ltd. (SAIL) was established on 24 January 1973, with an authorized capital of ₹2,000 crore (US$250 million).
+Thus, the Steel Authority of India Ltd. (SAIL) was established on 24 January 1973, with an authorized capital of ₹2,000 crore (US$250 million).
 SAIL's mandate included managing five integrated steel plants and two specialty plants.
 In 1978, SAIL underwent restructuring to function as an operating company.